microsoft/vscode-gradle/README.md

 - `gradle.debug`: Show extra debug info in the output panel (boolean)
 - `gradle.disableConfirmations`: Disable the warning confirm messages when performing batch actions (eg clear tasks, stop daemons etc) (boolean)
 - `gradle.allowParallelRun`: Allow to run tasks in parallel, each running will create a new terminal.
 This configuration will override `gradle.reuseTerminals` and always create new task terminals when running or debugging a task.
+- `gradle.projectOpenBehaviour`: Specify the default method of opening newly created project ("Interactive", "Open" or "Add to Workspace")

 ## Gradle & Java Settings